Yash Mali

 Experience

 Bringing safe and interpretable AI into medicine.
-We build software that ingests medical guidelines and delivers evidence-based recommendations through natural language interfaces, with privacy preserved.
-Our work combines computer science, medical, and clinical research in collaboration with UBC’s Cloud Innovation Centre.
-Current projects include agentic NLP pipelines with UIs hosted on AWS chatbots for Bipolar Disorder and Depression.
+We build software that ingests medical guidelines and delivers evidence-based recommendations through natural language interfaces.
+Our work combines computer science, medical, and clinical research.
+We collaborate with UBC’s Cloud Innovation Centre for certain projects.
+Current projects include agentic NLP pipelines with UIs hosted on AWS for Bipolar Disorder and Depression.
 Supervised by Dr. John Jose Nunez.

-Working with SCARP and Electrical and Computer Engineering to use large language models (LLMs) to analyze public records from Vancouver's housing development approval process.
-The work bridges AI and social science to address Canada's housing crisis.
-Supervised by Dr. Julia Harten and Dr. Christos Thrampoulidis
+Using latest developments in NLP and Computer Vision to analyze public records from Vancouver’s housing development approval process.
+This work bridges AI and social science to address Canada’s housing crisis.
+Supervised by Dr. Julia Harten and Dr. Christos Thrampoulidis.

-Working with the faculty of arts to develop modules in existing faculty of arts courses that highlight how AI can be used in their field.
+Developing modules in existing faculty of arts courses that highlight how AI can be used in their field.
 For example, sequence modelling in economics or computer vision in archeology.
-Funded by UBC's Teaching and Learning Enhancement fund (TELF).
+Funded by UBC’s Teaching and Learning Enhancement fund (TELF).
 Supervised by Dr. Laura Nelson and Dr. Jonathan Graves.
-Find more information here.
+More info.
+Tangentially, working on benchmarking LLMs for historical faithfulness.

 Applied AI-based drug discovery tools like AlphaFold and ProteinMPNN to optimize sequences and 3D structures of enzymes.
 Revamped automation systems for bioprocess engineering, orchestrating sensors, pumps, motors, and valves.